iammane/iammane/README.md

 My name is Matt; novice coder, security enthusiast, dad, musician.
 I enjoy the idea of infrastructure as code.
 I love mulling over how to automate stuff.
 I love consuming APIs.
 These things spark joy!

 I'm the founder of @complexrobotworks, a small web/logo design shop.
-More info here https://complexrobot.net.
+More info here [complex robot](https://complexrobot.net).

 I'm a big time music head, been producing as a hobby since 1999 across various platforms.
 My instruments of choice are keys/synths, drums and guitar in that order pretty much.
-Any of the new stuff is branded under *industry city sleepers*. https://soundcloud.com/icsleepers.
+Any of the new stuff is branded under *industry city sleepers*. [industry city sleepers @ SoundCloud](https://soundcloud.com/icsleepers/tracks).

 LinkedIn: https://www.linkedin.com/in/mlnemeth/